querqy/querqy-docs/docs/source/querqy/index.rst

 Where to go next
 ================

-* Learn how to run a simple search query using Querqy (recommended).
+* Learn how to :doc:`configure a rewriter <rewriters>`
-* If you cannot wait to see query rewriting in action, you can jump directly to the :doc:`rewriter section <rewriters>`.
+* If you cannot wait to see rules for synonyms, boostings and filters, jump directly to the :ref:`Common Rules Rewriter <querqy-rewriters-common-rules>`!
+* Lean more about Querqy queries and see the :ref:`complete list of Querqy query parameters <querqy-more-about-queries>` .